IvanSantosGonz/the-good-documentation/README.md

 ## Versioning 🧾
  Explanation of the versioning standard we use and link to `CHANGELOG.md`.

  _We use [SemVer](http://semver.org/) for versioning.
-In the [CHANGELOG.md](./docs/CHANGELOG.md) you will be able to see the different versions as well as their changelogs_.
+In [CHANGELOG.md](./docs/CHANGELOG.md) you will be able to see the different versions as well as their changelogs_.

 ---
 Made with ❤️and ☕ by [Iván Santos](https://github.com/IvanSantosGonz)